 By Sungard AS

-As an alternative to managing IT assets in house, organisations can opt to delegate the responsibility for managing compute, storage and network resources to IT managed services providers.
+As an alternative to managing IT assets in house, organizations can opt to delegate the responsibility for managing compute, storage and network resources to IT managed services providers.
 The breadth of outsourced IT managed services can extend across a range of traditional, hosted and cloud infrastructures, as well as both production and recovery environments.

 In addition to the traditional IT challenges of managing costs and risk, today's IT departments must deal with: